 When you’re receiving certain types of statutory accident benefits, your insurer is entitled to periodically review your ongoing eligibility for those benefits.
 For example, if you’re receiving income-replacement benefits or non-earner benefits, your insurance company can:

-- Request that you submit a new disability certificate within 15 days; or
+- Request that you submit a new disability certificate within 15 days

-- Require that you undergo an independent medical examination, either in person or by submitting information and medical records to the professional chosen by the insurance company; or
+- Require that you undergo an independent medical examination, either in person or by submitting information and medical records to the professional chosen by the insurance company

 - Do both of the above.